 Water flows out of pores and through fractures in consolidated bedrock aquifers.
 Productive water wells drilled into bedrock penetrate aquifers in fractured limestone, shale, or porous sandstone.
-Unfractured limestone, and non-porous formations such as shale or siltstone, are likely to be dry.
+Unfractured limestone, and non-porous formations, such as shale or siltstone, are likely to be dry.

 Rainwater Flow & Water Well Placement

 Also, you will want to install your well away from the area where rainwater naturally flows.
-This is because rainwater will likely pick up bacteria and contaminates from the ground and can contaminate the well water.
-Lastly, Indiana has regulations about the location of a water well in regards to any part of a septic system.
+This is because rainwater will likely pick up bacteria and contaminants from the ground and can contaminate the well water.
+Lastly, Indiana has regulations about the location of a water well in regard to any part of a septic system.
 Before planning your project, you will want to know the location of all nearby septic systems, including your neighbors’.

-Competent Well Drilling Contractor Considerations
+Competent Well-Drilling Contractor Considerations